 (4) Without prior notification to the Presider or Clerk, the applicant does not appear at the scheduled hearing to testify regarding the merits of the application; or

-applicant appears at the scheduled hearing and requests that the application be
+(5) The applicant appears at the scheduled hearing and requests that the application be withdrawn.

 Substantive decisions on the merits of a request cannot be reconsidered and decided cases cannot be reopened following the approval of a written decision.
-If there has been a material change in circumstances, the case may be submitted as a new case under the zoning ordinance.
+If there has been a material change in circumstances, the case may be submitted as a new case under the LDO.